a45hif/developer-docs/docs/subnets/understanding-subnets.md

 />
 </center>

-## Subnet liquidity reserves
+## Liquidity pools

-The key mechanism introduced with Dynamic TAO is that each subnet functions as its own _automated market maker_ (_AMM_), with two liquidity reserves, one containing TAO($$\tau$$)&mdash;the currency of the Bittensor network, and one containing a subnet specific "dynamic" currency, referred to as that subnet's alpha ($$\alpha$$) token.
+Each subnet functions as its own _automated market maker_ (_AMM_), with two liquidity reserves, one containing TAO($$\tau$$)&mdash;the currency of the Bittensor network, and one containing a subnet specific "dynamic" currency, referred to as that subnet's alpha ($$\alpha$$) token.
 The alpha token is purchased by staking TAO into the subnet's reserve, which is initialized with a negligible amount of liquidity (1e-9).

 A subnet's economy therefore consists of three pools of currency: